Justineo/coplay/README.md

 Coplay works on Youku, Sohu TV, Tencent Video, Tudou, iQiyi, YouTube, AcFun, bilibili, LETV and Vimeo.

-This is a forked version of the [original](https://github.com/Justineo/coplay).
+This is a forked version of the [original by @Justineo](https://github.com/Justineo/coplay).
 Improvements over the original version include

 * Use up-to-date peer.js library and the official peer.js server so that the initial connection is more reliable